-Because PC 300PL models do not have a connector for installing a video-memory module upgrade, the following instructions are for PC 300GL computer only.
+Because not all PC 300PL and PC 300GL models have a connector for installing a video memory module upgrade, the following instructions are for some computers only.

-If your computer comes with 4 MB of video memory, installing a video-memory module on the system board is not an option.
+If your computer comes with 4 MB of video memory, installing a video memory module on the system board is not an option.
 To view the amount of video memory of your computer, see the "System Summary" menu in the Configuration/Setup Utility program (see Using Your Personal Computer).